hardihardi/Taipy/CONTRIBUTING.md

 The Taipy team will analyze and try to reproduce the bug to provide feedback.
 If confirmed, we will add a priority to the issue and add it in our backlog.
 Feel free to propose a pull request to fix it.

-## Issue reporting, feedback, proposal, design or any other comment
+## Issue reporting, feedback, proposal, design or any other comment:-

 Any feedback or proposal is greatly appreciated!
 Do not hesitate to create an issue with the appropriate template on [GitHub](https://github.com/Avaiga/taipy/issues).

 The Taipy team will analyse your issue and return to you as soon as possible.

-## Improve Documentation
+## Improve Documentation:-

 Do not hesitate to create an issue or pull request directly on the [taipy-doc repository](https://github.com/Avaiga/taipy-doc).

-## Implement Features
+## Implement Features:-

 The Taipy team manages its backlog in private.
 Each issue that is or is going to be engaged by the Taipy team is attached to the "🔒 Staff only" label or has already been assigned to a Taipy team member.